avnish-S/avnish-S/README.md

 ## Education

 - 🎓 Pursuing a Bachelor's in Computer Science from J.S College of Education, Kusmara, Mainpuri, affiliated with Dr. Bhimrao Ambedkar University, Agra.
-- 🏫 Completed Higher Secondary School with a focus on Math, English, Physics, Chemistry, and Computer Science.
+- 🏫 Completed Higher Secondary School with a focus on Math, English, Physics, Chemistry .

 ## Projects